 Now that your Target is configured to link to Github, you need to Scan your Target.
 When the Scan is completed, you will be able to select the Vulnerabilities to submit to your Issue Tracker.

 Submitting Vulnerabilities to Github

-- adjust your filter to obtain a shortlist containing the vulnerabilities you wish to send to your Issue Tracker
+- Adjust your filter to obtain a shortlist of the vulnerabilities you want to send to your Issue Tracker.

-- use the checkboxes next to vulnerability to select the vulnerabilities to send to the Issue Tracker
+- Use the checkboxes next to vulnerabilities to select the ones you want to send to the Issue Tracker.

 Check your Github Issues page

-Your Github Issues page will show the issues you have submitted to the Issue Tracker:
+Your Github Issues page will display the issues you've submitted to the Issue Tracker.